Members

 Martha S. Cyert mcyert@stanford.edu Office: 410B Bass Biology

 Martha received her A.B. from Harvard University, Ph.D. from UCSF (Marc Kirschner lab), postdoc at UC Berkeley (Jeremy Thorner lab) and joined the faculty of the Stanford Biology Department in 1992 as an Assistant Professor.
 She is the Dr. Nancy Chang Professor and A Bass University Fellow in Undergraduate education and has been Chair of the Biology department since September 1, 2020.
-Martha is active in the American Society of Biochemistry and Molecular Biology where she serves on the meetings committee.
-Since pioneering studies of yeast calcineurin, the Cyert lab now studies the human enzyme, and is leveraging the analysis and discovery of calcineurin-binding SLiMs (Short Linear Motifs) to gain insights into calcineurin signaling.
+Martha serves on the council of the American Society of Biochemistry and Molecular Biology and was named an ASBMB Fellow in 2024.
+TheCyert lab is discovering new functions and signaling pathways for the calcineurin phosphatase by leveraging the identification of calcineurin-binding SLiMs (Short Linear Motifs).
 Outside the lab, Martha enjoys hiking, taking photographs and hunting for mushrooms.

-Research Scientist
+Research Scientists

 Angela Barth angelab@stanford.edu